lmullen/lincolnmullen.com/content/courses/clio1.2022/index.md

 - Form a project team before the start of class.
 - Install [Audacity](https://www.audacityteam.org) and [watch this tutorial](https://www.youtube.com/watch?v=xl-WDjWrTtk) or [read this one](https://programminghistorian.org/en/lessons/editing-audio-with-audacity).
-- Bring a 2–3 minute clip of a podcast about history class that illustrates something you can do to convey history through podcasting.
+- Bring a 2–3 minute clip of a podcast about history that illustrates something you can do to convey history through podcasting.

 Do after class:

 - Create your podcast episode assignment.
-- Make revisions to your home page.
-Share a new version before next week.
-Add at least one thing just because it would be cool.

 ### Week 6 (Oct.
 3): Videogames and virtual reality

 Read:

 - Chapman, Adam. _Digital Games as History: How Videogames Represent the Past and Offer Access to Historical Practice_.
 Routledge, 2018.
+- Boom, Krijn H.J., et al, “[Using Video Games as a Platform to Teach about the Past](https://www.jstor.org/stable/j.ctv11cvx4t.8#metadata_info_tab_contents),” in _Communicating the Past in the Digital Age_, edited by Sebastian Hageneur (Ubiquity Press, 2020).

 Do before class:

 - [Virtual St Paul's Cathedral](https://vpcp.chass.ncsu.edu)
 - Play [Walden](https://www.waldengame.com) and watch the behind the scenes video.
 I can give you a password to the free educational version.
 Read some reviews, both popular and academic.
-- Work through this [Git introduction](https://docs.microsoft.com/en-us/learn/modules/intro-to-git/) and this [GitHub introduction](https://docs.microsoft.com/en-us/learn/modules/introduction-to-github/).
 - Look at [Twine](https://twinery.org) and [Inky](https://www.inklestudios.com/ink/).
 - Look at the stories on Kelly Schrum's [Digital Storytelling](https://scholarlydigitalstorytelling.org/about/) site.
--Boom, Krijn H.J., et al, “[Using Video Games as a Platform to Teach about the Past](https://www.jstor.org/stable/j.ctv11cvx4t.8#metadata_info_tab_contents),” in _Communicating the Past in the Digital Age_, edited by Sebastian Hageneur (Ubiquity Press, 2020).

-Do after class:

-- Get your website into Git/GitHub.

 ### Week 7 (Oct.
 11): Data and databases